Open Day 2019

-As every year the Barcelona Biomedical Research Park opens its doors to the public on the first Saturday of October.
-PRBB scientists and staff will explain what we do, how we do and where we do it.
+The Barcelona Biomedical Research Park, in its 12th edition, will open our doors to the public on the 5th of October.
+PRBB scientists and staff will explain what we do, how we do it and where we do it.
 We will play with science, talk about the projects we work on, show you our laboratories as well as the equipment that we use and walk through the building.
-We will also offer several workshops, experiments and activities.
-You will also be able to visit the Mar University Campus, the academic building located next to the PRBB, where you can participate in workshops and activities and discover how the future scientists and health professionals are trained.
-We will finish the day with an interesting scientific coffee.

 And everything for free and for the whole family.